fhollenbach/Polisci209_2018/pages/syllabus.md

 grade.

 ### EXAM ABSENCES & LATE POLICY:
-Make-up exams will be permitted only in the case of university-excused absences.
-To be eligible for a make-up exam, you will have to present original written documentation of legitimate circumstances that prevented you from taking the exam on time.
+Make-up exam/quizzes will be permitted only in the case of university-excused absences.
+To be eligible for a make-up exam/quizzes, you will have to present original written documentation of legitimate circumstances that prevented you from taking the exam/quiz on time.
 Except in the case of observance of a religious holiday, to be excused, the student must notify his or her instructor in writing (acknowledged e-mail message is acceptable) prior to the date of absence.
 In cases where advance